jazzcat/qdmr/doc/reveng/cotre/README.md

 The checksum is a simple XOR of all payload bytes.

 ### Example
-The very first request send to the device when reading is
+The very first request send to the device is
 ```
  ad 00 07 ff 04 03 00 00 00 01 f9
 ```
-The would then decode into
+This would then decode into
   * Preamble `ad`
   * Length `0007`
   * Payload `ff 04 03 00 00 00 01`